nicklafferty/craftycody/content/crafts/jigsaw-review.md

 Let's start from the top and work out way down.

-The handle is very comfortable and sets your hand a safe distance away from the blade.
+The handle is very comfortable and places your hand a safe distance away from the blade.

 ## Performance